-Public and Workplace Liability - The Tribe is required to obtain and maintain a commercial general liability insurance policy which provides coverage of no less than \$10 million and is required to maintain their current Tort ordinance.
+Public and Workplace Liability - the Tribe is required to obtain and maintain a commercial general liability insurance policy which provides coverage of no less than \$10 million and adopt a Tort Liability Ordinance stipulating that California tort law governs claims.

-Compliance Enforcement - It is the responsibility of the Tribal Gaming Agency to conduct onsite gaming regulation and control in order to enforce the terms of this Compact, IGRA, NIGC gaming regulations, state gaming agency regulations, and the gaming ordinance, to protect the integrity of gaming activities and the gaming operation for honesty and fairness, and to maintain the confidence of patrons that tribal governmental gaming in California meets the highest standards of fairness and internal controls.
+Compliance Enforcement - it is the responsibility of the Tribal Gaming Agency to conduct onsite gaming regulation and control in order to enforce the terms of this Compact, IGRA, NIGC gaming regulations, state gaming agency regulations, and the gaming ordinance, to protect the integrity of gaming activities and the gaming operation for honesty and fairness, and to maintain the confidence of patrons that tribal governmental gaming in California meets the highest standards of fairness and internal controls.
 To meet those responsibilities, the tribal gaming agency shall promulgate rules and regulations for these purposes.

-Tobacco Provisions - The Tribe agrees to provide a non-smoking area in the gaming facility and to utilize a ventilation system throughout the gaming facility that exhausts tobacco smoke to the extent reasonably feasible under state-of-the-art technology existing as of the date of the construction or significant renovation of the gaming facility.
-The Tribe also agrees not to offer or sell tobacco products to anyone younger than the minimum age specified in state law to legally purchase tobacco products.
+Tobacco Provisions - the Tribe agrees to provide a non-smoking area in the gaming facility and to utilize a ventilation system throughout the gaming facility that exhausts tobacco smoke to the extent reasonably feasible under state-of-the-art technology existing as of the date of the construction or significant renovation of the gaming facility, and further agrees not to offer or sell tobacco products, including but not limited to smokeless tobacco products or e-cigarettes, to anyone under 18 years of age in the gaming facility.

-Alcohol Provisions - Makes it explicit that the purchase, sale, and service of alcoholic beverages shall be subject to state law - the Alcoholic Beverage Control Act.
+Alcohol Provisions - makes it explicit that the purchase, sale, and service of alcoholic beverages shall be subject to state law - the Alcoholic Beverage Control Act.

-Labor Provisions - Provides that the gaming activities authorized by this Compact may only commence after the Tribe has adopted an ordinance identical to the Tribal Labor Relations Ordinance (TRLO), referenced as Appendix B of the Compact, and the gaming activities may only continue as long as the Tribe maintains the ordinance.
+Labor Provisions - provides that the gaming activities authorized by this Compact may only commence after the Tribe has adopted an ordinance identical to the Tribal Labor Relations Ordinance (TRLO), referenced as Appendix B of the Compact, and the gaming activities may only continue as long as the Tribe maintains the ordinance.
 If the Tribe employs 250 or more persons in a tribal casino facility, then the provisions of the TLRO become effective.
 The TLRO provides for a secret ballot election and union neutrality.
 After the certification that 30% of the eligible employees in a bargaining unit have expressed an interest in the union, a notice of election shall be issued and the election shall be concluded within 30 calendar days thereafter.

 Employees may mail in ballots provided they are received by election day.
 Union representation requires an affirmative vote of 50% plus one of all votes cast.
-The Tribe agrees to pay at least California Minimum wage.

-Workers' Compensation - The Tribe agrees to participate in the State's workers' compensation program with respect to employees at the casino.
-In lieu of participation in the State's system, a Tribe may create and maintain a system through self-insurance, which includes specified provisions, including hearings before an independent tribunal.
+Workers' Compensation - the Tribe agrees to participate in the State's workers' compensation program with respect to employees at the casino.
 All disputes arising from the workers' compensation laws shall be heard by the State Workers' Compensation Appeals Board pursuant to the California Labor Code.
 The Tribe acknowledges the jurisdiction of the Board in such manners.
 In lieu of participation in the State's system, the Tribe may create and maintain a system through self-insurance, which includes specified provisions, including hearings before an independent tribunal.
 Furthermore, the Tribe agrees that it will participate in the State's unemployment compensation program for providing benefits and unemployment compensation disability benefits to employees at the casino.
 The Tribe shall withhold all taxes due to the State, except for Tribal members living on the Tribe's reservation, and forward such amounts to the State.